Debt/Income Ratio

-For the most part, conventional mortgage loans need a qualifying ratio of 28/36.
-FHA loans are less restrictive, requiring a 29/41 ratio.
+For the most part, underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
+FHA loans are a little less restrictive, requiring a 29/41 ratio.

-The first number is how much (by percent) of your gross monthly income that can go toward housing costs.
-This ratio is figured on your total payment, including hazard insurance, HOA dues, PMI - everything that constitutes the full payment.
+In these ratios, the first number is the percentage of your gross monthly income that can go toward housing costs.
+This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, Private Mortgage Insurance - everything that constitutes the full payment.

-The second number is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt together.
-For purposes of this ratio, debt includes credit card payments, vehicle loans, child support, and the like.
+The second number is the maximum percentage of your gross monthly income that can be spent on housing expenses and recurring debt.
+For purposes of this ratio, debt includes payments on credit cards, auto/boat loans, child support, etcetera.

 For example: